 What should I discuss with my healthcare provider before using latanoprost ophthalmic?

-You should not use latanoprost ophthalmic if you are allergic to it.
+You should not use this medicine if you are allergic to latanoprost or benzalkonium chloride.

 Tell your doctor if you have ever had: